-With the help of my food contributor, Caroline’s Kitchen Table, I’ve put together a turnkey brunch menu for you, complete with printable menu from my friends Cake + Flower Paper and Erin German Designs for you to host the perfect brunch for those you love.
-Not hosting this year?
-File this away for a future baby shower, sprinkle, luncheon, or just a get together with friends.
+With the help of my food contributors Line & Lee I’ve put together a turnkey brunch menu for you, complete with printable menu from my friends Cake + Flower Paper and Erin German Designs for you to host the perfect brunch for those you love.
+This would be perfect for a baby shower or sprinkle, a girls luncheon, a family brunch or even a great guide for husbands to make and serve on Mother’s Day!
+If you’re considering this for a shower or sprinkle stay tuned as next week I will have another free printable available for thank you cards!

 Scroll on for recipes and instructions!